 Van Wert County Court news

-Christopher McLemore, 39, Convoy, changed his plea to guilty to a 10-count indictment: seven counts of receiving stolen property, a felony 4; and three counts of Receiving stolen property, felony 5.
+Ryan King, 30, Van Wert, changed his plea to guilty to possession of heroin, a felony 5.
 The court ordered a pre-sentence investigation and set sentencing for Jan.
-17. Matthew Williams, 28, Delphos, changed his plea to guilty to: theft of drugs, a felony 4; three counts of forgery, felony 5; two counts of attempted burglary, felony 4 ; and two counts of theft, misdemeanor 1.
-He then requested and was granted Treatment in Lieu of Conviction and his case was stayed pending completion of the treatment program.
+25. Barbara Baker, 54, Van Wert, changed her plea to guilty to aggravated possession of drugs, a felony 5.
+Defendant then requested, and was granted, treatment in lieu of conviction and her case was stayed pending completion of the treatment program.
+She was ordered to pay court costs and partial appointed counsel fees.

 Start the conversation, or Read more at The Daily Herald.